iamkahvi/iamkahvi.github.io/_posts/2017-01-08-on-my-career-pt.2.md

 It’s at that point that I came crashing back down.

-There are many reasons why I didn’t feel as motivated about architecture after I got the offer of admissions versus before.
+There are many reasons why I didn’t feel as motivated about architecture after I got the offer versus before.
 At first, my drive was mainly to overcome an obstacle.
 I really wanted to achieve admission to that program.

-So, once I receive the offer, the other side became quite clear and defined.
+So, once I received the offer, the other side became too clear and defined.
 It scared me to think about a career path in architecture.
 That said though, from an outside perspective, it seemed obvious that architecture was my desired career path.
-In my head, however, I realized that I wasn’t sure about architecture and that the reasons for my attraction towards it were unfounded.
+In my head, however, f I realized that I wasn’t sure about architecture and that the reasons for my attraction towards it were unfounded.

 So I decided to take year at King’s college in Halifax, where I am now, and my plan was to do architecture after.